kamkor/blog/_posts/2015-9-18-Covariance-And-Contravariance-In-Scala.md

 #### Covariant type parameter as mutable field type

 Covariant type parameter can be used for mutable field type only if the field has object private scope (`private[this]`).
-This is explained in Programming In Scala [Odersky2008]:
+This is explained in Programming In Scala [Odersky2008].

 > Object private members can be accessed only from within the object in which they are defined.
 It turns out that accesses to variables from the same object in which they are defined do not cause problems with variance.
 The intuitive explanation is that, in order to construct a case where variance would lead to type errors, you need to have a reference to a containing object that has a statically weaker type than the type the object was defined with.
 For accesses to object private values, however, this is impossible.

 Personally, I can't imagine there being many good use cases for using covariant type parameter for mutable field type.
 However, I have prepared an example that shows how rule above can be applied in Scala.
-Imagine that you are creating a sci-fi shooter game with different kinds of bullets:
+Imagine that you are creating a sci-fi shooter game with different kinds of bullets.

 {% highlight scala %}
 trait Bullet